edelans/github-to-jira-issues-migrator/README.md

                         Exclude issues by GitHub label (comma separated list) -c COMPLETION_LABEL, --completion-label COMPLETION_LABEL
-                        Label to filter/add for issues that have been migrated -s SQUAD_COMPLETION_LABEL, --squad-completion-label SQUAD_COMPLETION_LABEL
-                        Label to filter/add for issues that have been migrated for non-closeable issues
-  -m COMPONENT_NAME, --component-name COMPONENT_NAME
-                        Name of the squad or component for messages -v, --verbose         Print additional logs for debugging --dry-run             Only run get operations and don't update/create issues
+                        Label to filter/add for issues that have been migrated -v, --verbose         Print additional logs for debugging --dry-run             Only run get operations and don't update/create issues
 ```